-When messages are received that are considered critical in nature, Public Safety Department staff members will attempt to notify the involved parties.
+When messages are received that are considered critical in nature, Public Safety personnel will attempt to notify the involved parties.
 Requests for this service are limited to "extreme emergencies."

 Tip: Always provide your family, spouse, or significant other with a copy of your class schedule to help locate you in the event of an emergency.